codecov/codecov-action/README.md

 ## Usage

 To integrate Codecov with your Actions pipeline, specify the name of this repository with a tag number as a `step` within your `workflow.yml` file.
-Optionally, you can choose to include up to four different inputs to customize the upload context.
+It also requires you to provide an upload token input.
+Optionally, you can choose to include an additional 3 different inputs to customize the upload context.

 Inside your `.github/workflows/workflow.yml` file: